TeogopK/Playing-Cards-Object-Detection/README.md

 ## Presentations and research paper

-The *presentations* folder consists of all materials required for creating and managing the presentations, including markdown files and media files.
+The *presentations* folder consists of all materials required for creating and managing the presentations and research paper, including markdown, latex and media files.

-The [final presentation](./presentations/presentation_final/presentation_Teodor_Kostadinov.pdf) includes detailed information, extracted metrics and test images.
+The [final presentation](./presentations/presentation_final/presentation.pdf) includes detailed information, extracted metrics and test images.

 The main points are available in the [research paper]() as well.